 It should be recognized that the Massachusetts laws do not accord any privilege to the confidential communications that are made between pupils and members of the faculty or the school administration.
-All school personnel (other than medical doctors conducting psychotherapy) can be subpoenaed into court and required to reveal information that has been confided to them.
+These school personnel can be subpoenaed into court and required to reveal information that has been confided to them.